-Conveyancing is expensive and comparatively straightforward, which tempts some people to do it themselves.
-This can save money, but it can also be risky
+Conveyancing is expensive, which tempts some people to do it themselves.
+But while DIY conveyancing can save you money, it can also be risky

 Who normally does conveyancing?

 It is usually done either by a solicitor, a licensed conveyancer, or a legal executive.
 If you’re considering instructing a professional, you’ll need to choose between a solicitor or a conveyancer – and the decision will depend on the circumstances of the purchase.

-Despite the professionals’ extensive training, DIY conveyancing is possible, but usually only on simple transactions, and if you are comfortable with legal jargon and willing to deal with a lot of paper work.
-However you cannot normally do it yourself if a mortgage is involved.
+Despite the professionals’ extensive training, DIY conveyancing is possible.
+However, it should only be considered for simple transactions, and only by if you are comfortable with legal jargon and willing to deal with a lot of paperwork.
+Please note that DIY conveyancing usually won’t be possible if a mortgage is involved.

 So why doesn’t everybody do it themselves?